-TPB mode Behaviour isc_tpb_consistency Explicit locks are overridden by implicit or explicit table-level locks and are ignored isc_tpb_concurrency + isc_tpb_nowait If a record is modified by any transaction that was committed since the transaction attempting to get explicit lock started, or an active transaction has performed a modification of this record, an update conflict exception is raised immediately isc_tpb_concurrency + isc_tpb_wait If the record is modified by any transaction that has committed since the transaction attempting to get explicit lock started, an update conflict exception is raised immediately.
-3.1

-TPB mode Behaviour If an active transaction is holding ownership on this record (via explicit locking or by a normal optimistic write-lock) the transaction attempting the explicit lock waits for the outcome of the blocking transaction and, when it finishes, attempts to get the lock on the record again.
-This means that, if the blocking transaction committed a modified version of this record, an update conflict exception will be raised. isc_tpb_read_committed + isc_tpb_nowait If there is an active transaction holding ownership on this record (via explicit locking or normal update), an update conflict exception is raised immediately. isc_tpb_read_committed + isc_tpb_wait If there is an active transaction holding ownership on this record (via explicit locking or by a normal optimistic write-lock), the transaction attempting the explicit lock waits for the outcome of blocking transation and when it finishes, attempts to get the lock on the record again.
+Behaviour Explicit locks are overridden by implicit or explicit table-level locks and are ignored If a record is modified by any transaction that was committed since the transaction attempting to get explicit lock started, or an active transaction has performed a modification of this record, an update conflict exception is raised immediately If the record is modified by any transaction that has committed since the transaction attempting to get explicit lock started, an update conflict exception is raised immediately.
+If an active transaction is holding ownership on this record (via explicit locking or by a normal optimistic write-lock) the transaction attempting the explicit lock waits for the outcome of the blocking transaction and, when it finishes, attempts to get the lock on the record again.
+This means that, if the blocking transaction committed a modified version of this record, an update conflict exception will be raised.
+If there is an active transaction holding ownership on this record (via explicit locking or normal update), an update conflict exception is raised immediately.
+If there is an active transaction holding ownership on this record (via explicit locking or by a normal optimistic write-lock), the transaction attempting the explicit lock waits for the outcome of blocking transation and when it finishes, attempts to get the lock on the record again.
 Update conflict exceptions can never be raised by an explicit lock statement in this TPB mode.